 It’s like taking a loan from the bank

-Before we explain what a swap is, let’s take a quick example of how the actual loan work and how it is similar to margin trading.
+Before we explain what is swap in Forex trading, let’s take a quick example of how the actual loan work and how it is similar to margin trading.
 Let’s imagine you want to borrow $5,000 from your bank.
 You go there and talk to the loan officer, who tells you that the interest rate for your loan will be 2%.

 So, you get the loan and start paying it monthly.
 Let’s say you made the application for a year, which means you have to pay a monthly fee 12 times.
 You would imagine that the payment must be around $417 per month (5,000/12) and you should return that $5,000 back to the bank.